vesavvo/Python_Ohjelmistoteema/English/06_Functions.md

 So, what happened here?
 First two instances of the city variable were created:
 1. A global variable, which was created in the main program
-2. A local parameter variable inside the function that was created on the function call

-When the `change` function is called, the value of the global variable given as an argument is copied to the parameter variable with the same name (*pass-by-value*).
-Inside the function body the value of the local variable is modified.
-The value of the global variable, however, remains unchanged.
+2. A local variable inside a function that shares the same name as the global variable.
+Changing the value of the local variable does not affect the value of the global variable.

 It is important to understand the rules of variable scope, so that as a programmer you can use both global and local variables effectively and pass values to functions the correct way.